 Dracula the Vampire: Bram Stoker’s Fiendish Creation

 When Bram Stoker’s novel ‘Dracula’ was unleashed upon the world in the 1890s, it was an almost instant sensation.
-He wasn’t the first author to write about vampires.
+He wasn’t the first author to write about vampires, though.

-However his novel was an incredible example of new gothic style – filled with macabre images, seething tension and even (gasp!) sexuality.
-It quickly became a sensation – and its influence persists to today.
+However his novel was an incredible example of new gothic style.
+It was filled with macabre images, seething tension and even sexuality.
+It quickly became a sensation, and its influence persists to today.

-Bram Stoker openly acknowledged that the ‘immortal’ character of Vlad the Impaler – a many who feasted on bloodshed and cruelty – inspired his creation of Dracula the Vampire.
+Bram Stoker openly acknowledged that the ‘immortal’ character of Vlad the Impaler inspired his creation of Dracula the Vampire.

 His novel was also inspired by the Transylvanian folktales of ‘strigoi’ – ghosts who rise at night to wander the countryside, and suck the blood of their victims.

 Bram Stoker travelled to Romania to uncover ideas and inspiration to strengthen his novel.
-We know that he would have seen many castles – in photographs at least – but modern day scholars can find no evidence of one particular castle that acted as inspiration for his work.
+We know that he would have at least seen the photographs of many Romanian castles.
+But modern day scholars can find no evidence of one particular castle that acted as inspiration for his work.